phenonymous/shell-progressbar/README.md

 ## shell-progressbar
-An asynchronous progressbar for bash shell scripts
+An asynchronous progressbar for bash shell scripts inspired by APT

 ### Installation: